ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/puppetLimbs.md

 Those ctrls run on top of main ctrls and rev ctrls.
 ![Alt text](../images/puppetLimbs_spineTweakerCtrls.gif)
 !!! tip
-    The bottom square ctrl can be used for the hips especially in cartoon characters.
+    The bottom square ctrl can be used for the hips especially in cartoony characters.
 But not always!
     In many cases it's better to add the hips as a separate *singleTransform* or *singleBone* limb at the bottom.

-#### fkSpline - stretchMode
+#### fkSpline - stretchMode {#fksplinestretchmode}
 The *stretchMode* attribute specifies how the joints should be aligned onto the curve.
 The options are: